ddgromit/nginx-ssl-buildpack/README.md

-Heroku Buildpack for Nginx with SSL Support
+Heroku Buildpack for Nginx + SSL
 ============================

-This buildpack gives your app access to the the `nginx` command.
+This buildpack gives your app access to the `nginx` command compiled with SSL support.

 Features
 ------

-* Downloads and compiles Nginx 1.5.7 with PCRE support
+* Downloads and compiles Nginx 1.5.7 with PCRE
 * SSL support via `--with-http_ssl_module`
 * Adds `nginx` to your app's PATH
 * Additional files (mime.types, example configs, etc) are available at `$HOME/nginx` if you need them.
 * Your app must generate `nginx.conf` and run `nginx` itself (explained below)

-What it *does not* do:

-* log redirection to `heroku logs`
-* start nginx for you

 Usage
 ------

-Check out a functional "hello world" example app at [nginx-ssl-buildpack-example](https://github.com/ddgromit/nginx-ssl-buildpack-example).
+You can check out a complete "hello world" example app at [nginx-ssl-buildpack-example](https://github.com/ddgromit/nginx-ssl-buildpack-example).

 ```ruby
 # Create your app if you haven't already